 We strongly recommend that you don’t skimp on SD cards.
 You need cards with a fast write speed.
 While these inevitably cost more, if you buy cards that don’t write fast enough, you will end up with jerky footage caused by dropped frames.

-The cards we recommend are SanDisk Extreme 32GB class 3 – Click here to view the price on Amazon
+The cards we recommend are SanDisk 64GB Extreme PRO microSDXC card + SD adapter.
+It’s not that expensive and it always smart to have extra space capacity. – Click here to check the price on Amazon

 Get more than one card.
 It’s a good idea to swap out the memory card at the same time you change the battery.
 This means that if the worst happens and you lose or crash your drone, you won’t lose all the footage you’ve already recorded.